eser/kubernext/README.md

 # Project KuberNeXT

-This project aims to build a well-defined and modern structure for our tribe needs.
+This project aims to build a well-defined and modern structure for our team needs.

 ## Decision Logs